 • 2018, “Behind the Line”, Norwegian Sculptors Society / Carl Berner Metro station, Oslo, Norway.

-Group Shows – the last 5 years:
+Group Shows and projects – the last 5 years:

 • 2018, “Around the Weather”, Rundetaarn, Copenhagen, Denmark

 • 2017, “Arts in the Environment” – Nordic Symposium 2017, Helsinki, Finland.
 Lecture and paper.

 • 2017, Personal Structures, 57 Biennale di Venezia, Palazzo Mora, Venice, Italy.

 • 2016, 10th Arte Laguna Art Prize 2016, Venezia, Italia. the finalists exhibition LandArt section

 Public Art – the last 5 years:

 • 2021, “A Frame Work”, sculpture of fluorescent transparent cast acrylic, Holmlia secondary school, Oslo, Norway.

 • 2021, “A Balancing Piece”, sculptures / sculptural drawings in stainless steel, Askim hospital, Norway.